 If you or your healthcare team suspect a food allergy may be the culprit behind your symptoms, the first thing your doctor should do is review your medical history.
 If they find evidence that an allergy is likely, they may send you for a skin prick/scratch test or a serologic study to test for allergies.
 So, what do these tests do?

 When your body encounters a protein it doesn't recognize or that it has mislabelled, it may identify the protein as a threat (damn you pollen!).
 If your body meets the protein again, it will release a set of antibodies called Immunoglobulin E (IgE).
 These antibodies are like tattletales that attach to specialized cells in your body.
 They are called “mast cells” and white blood cells in the bloodstream called “basophil.”
 Once activated, the mast cells and basophils will begin to release histamine and other inflammatory chemicals.
 This creates an allergic reaction that starts where you were first exposed (like your mouth, your lungs, or your digestive tract).

 In a skin prick/scratch test, a tiny puncture is made in the skin, and a concentrated dose of the allergen is applied directly to the wound.
 This introduces the allergen directly to your bloodstream.
-If you do have an allergy, your body will produce a “wheal” around the contact site as your body releases histamine to combat the proteins.
+If you do have an allergy, your body will produce a “wheel” around the contact site as your body releases histamine to combat the proteins.

 While both of these tests can help determine if you have a true allergy, a medically supervised “oral food challenge” is the gold standard in testing for food allergies.